 Authors around the world play an essential role in ensuring the prosperity of their societies.
 This makes it imperative that they have a conducive environment in which to work, are valued for their diverse creations, retain the right to make a decent living from their work, and are supported by a robust copyright framework.
 Yet, numerous studies and surveys from developed countries across the world have found that the earnings of authors are in significant decline, despite international growth in the creative industries that make use of their works.
 There is an urgent need for a better understanding of the issues authors worldwide currently face when it comes to earning a creative living.
-IAF has drawn together a report incorporating research into the current working conditions for authors and needs the support of WIPO to tackle the challenges identified.
+In many countries, authors have seen an overall decline in their earnings in recent years.